dataustech/trademap/src/comtrade/data/sources.md

 ### classificationHS.json and classificationEB02.json

 The UN Comtrade documentation offers a [classificationHS.json](http://comtrade.un.org/data/cache/classificationHS.json) file which includes AG6 level of detail.
-A filtered down version of this JSON file has been generated: ```classificationHS_AG2.json``` to include only AG2 level of detail.
+A filtered down version of this JSON file has been generated: [`classificationHS_AG2.json`](classificationHS_AG2.json) to include only AG2 level of detail.
-If the UN provide a similar file in the future then it will be preferred to link directly to their version (pending CORS is allowed).
+If Comtrade provide a similar file in the future then it will be preferred to link directly to their version (pending CORS is allowed).

-The filtered version was generated using a Nodejs command line script available in ```data/utilities/commodities_filter.js```.
+The filtered version was generated using a Nodejs command line script available in [`data/utilities/commodities_filter.js`](utilities/commodities_filter.js).
 Usage details are included in the comments within the script.

 For sevices the classification in EBOPS2002 is available [here](https://comtrade.un.org/data/cache/classificationEB02.json) and has been downloaded and included in the package.

 ### isoCodes.xls and isoCodes.csv

-isoCodes.xls contains a table to match the numerical id used by the UN wit the ISO3166-alpha3 and -numeric codes used on the map.
-A csv file (isoCodes.csv) is exported from this spreadsheet and used in the visualization.
+isoCodes.json contains a mapping of the codes used for reporters and partners by Comtrade to ISO 2 letter and 3 letter codes as well as the numerical value used internally in the choropleth visualization to identify the country.

 **The UN data is sourced here:**